Why Trust OMD?

 Indiana University (IU) Bloomington

-Indiana University Bloomington offers an extensive portfolio of 15 online graduate education programs across its campuses.
-Through the IU Online platform, students can pursue MEd-equivalent degrees in diverse specializations, from adult education to educational leadership.
-There are also subject-specific Master of Arts in Teaching (MAT) degrees available.
+Indiana University Bloomington offers a broad portfolio of 15 online graduate education programs through IU Online.
+Students can pursue MEd-equivalent degrees in areas such as adult education, instructional systems technology, and educational leadership, as well as subject-specific Master of Arts in Teaching (MAT) programs.

 Featured Program: Master of Science in Education (MSEd) in Educational Leadership